 Khatam Kari - Persian handicrafts

-A good piece of Khatam has the qualifications below:
+A good piece of Khatam Kari has the qualifications below:

-The wooden surface on which the layer of Khatam is inlaid is completely smooth
+The wooden surface on which the layer of Khatam Kari is inlaid is completely smooth.

 The geometrical patterns are symmetrical where they meet at each edge.